DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 where, we have plotted frequency (in hertz) on the y-axis and the resonance number (no unit) on the x-axis.
+The error bars for this graph are not visible because the uncertainty in the y value is very low.

 Using the graph and a linear fit of the graph, the value of the slope was obtained to be 368.4.
 The slope of the graph is related to the speed of sound using the formula,